G3 SunCatcher Pontoon Boat Review (From an Owner)

 Be careful when checking the warranty on newer Yamaha outboards.
 Yamaha has recently been overhauling some of its engines with new designs that are significantly less weight and more fuel efficient.

-Since my new 115hp Yamaha on my 2015 pontoon boat was a new engine design, Yamaha is only giving a three-year warranty instead of the five-year that they usually offer.
+Since my new 115hp Yamaha on my 2015 pontoon boat has a new engine design, Yamaha is only offering a three-year warranty instead of the five-year warranty that they usually offer.
 Personally, I found this reduced warranty to be quite a put-off.

 If they aren't sure it's reliable, why are they putting it on my boat?
-This was a significant factor to me when choosing my boat, but in the end I overlooked it and I'm glad I did because I love my boat.
+This was a significant factor in my decision to choose my boat, but I ultimately overlooked it.
+I'm glad I did because I love my boat.

 Featured Boat Care Product